bjss-data-academy/apache-spark-databricks/spark-dataframe.md

 text_bowled_out_df.write.saveAsTable("cricket_scores")
 ```

-> This will need appropriate CREATE permissions - ask your system administrator
+> Ask your system administrator for appropriate create table access

 Other formats - for example writing as JSON - are supported.